-On the 01 Jan 18 i instinctively knew that i had Breast Cancer.
-So before Christmas i had an ultrasound, mammogram and biopsy and the medical practitioner told me that they were highly suspicious that the lump i had found in my breast was suspicious.
+On the 01 Jan 18 I instinctively knew that I had Breast Cancer.
+Before Christmas I underwent an ultrasound, mammogram and biopsy on my right breast.
+Subsequent to that the consultant sat me down and told me that the lump was highly suspicious.

 It was confirmed on the 03 Jan 18, but thankfully it is Stage 1, albeit an aggressive, Grade 3.